 The Selling Shareholder will be entitled to the proceeds from the Offer for Sale.
 Our Company will not receive any proceeds from the Offer for Sale.
-All expenses in relation to the Offer other than listing fees which shall be borne by our Company) shall be shared between our Company and the Selling Shareholder as mutually agreed and in accordance with applicable laws.
+All expenses in relation to the Offer other than listing fees (which shall be borne by our Company) shall be shared in accordance with applicable laws.